sedostheatre/sedos.co.uk/input/news/2025-04-01-join-the-trustees-or-management-committee.md

 Typically, the term for newly elected Trustees will be three years in the first instance, with the possibility of re-election for additional three-year terms without limit.

-At the 2025 AGM, at least five elected Trustee positions will be vacant.
+At the 2026 AGM, at least four elected Trustee positions will be vacant.

 Specific roles